Niklex21/GoodyBot/README.md

-# goodybot
+# GoodyBot
-A chat bot for Telegram
+A chat bot for Telegram Messenger